j0057/pk28/dlna/README.md

 containers.
 I suppose I can fix it using the `DOCKER-USER` chain.
 Here's hoping that I can get Docker to pick a more predictable name for the bridge...

+**TODO**: fix issue with `mrouted.service` not starting due to virtual interfaces not yet existing and it thus not having anywhere to make multicast traffic be forwarded to.

 Further reading:

 - [Multicast Routing Code in the Linux Kernel][4], Linux Journal, 2002-10-31.
 - [Multicast How-to][5], troglobit.com, <2016.
 (He ominously wishes the
   reader "Good luck!" in setting up multicast routing.)

-### Abandoned approach: running containers on the LAN
+## Abandoned approach: running containers on the LAN

 I first tried to use the macvlan driver, connected to a separate bridge on the host, and then to use busybox `udhcpc` to get an IP address on the LAN using